TreeOfLifeDCC/downloader-utility/README.md

 * `--species_list` (Optional/Required): The list of species to download.
   Either --phylogeny or --species_list must be provided.

-Note: The `--phylogeny` and `--species_list` parameters are conditional; you need to provide one of them.
+Note: The `--phylogeny` and `--species_list` parameters are conditional you need to provide one of them.

 # 2. Build Docker Image:
  Requirement: